 To the automotive cognoscenti, the annual Rétromobile event needs little introduction.
 Now in its 39th year, Rétromobile is the premier classic car event to take in place in France, and always manages to combine a showing of some of the most elegant, valuable and historic motor vehicles with some priceless cars from the extensive heritage collections of the French domestic manufacturers and more than a few surprises, rarities or the plain bizarre items from automotive history.
 Many of the major auction houses have their own stands, and several of them sell off some off their treasures during the event.
 Taking place at the Porte de Versailles, unlike previous years where the show was spread across four of the 8 halls on site, this year everything was in Hall 1, a larger hall than the ones that have been previously been home to the array of classic vehicles.
-A couple of years the organisers took the brave decision to reduce the duration from 10 days to 5, which means that there is now only one weekend for those visitors who cannot visit during the week, that does mean that the event can get somewhat crowded an impression probably heightened by everything being in the one large hall.
+A couple of years ago the organisers took the brave decision to reduce the duration from 10 days to 5, which means that there is now only one weekend for those visitors who cannot visit during the week.
+That does mean that the event can get somewhat crowded an impression probably heightened by everything being in the one large hall.
 Now that I have found the optimum logistics for visiting the show, a bit of advance planning makes it not only an easy weekend trip, but not as expensive as you may think.
 I find it easier to fly into Paris’ Orly airport, and was able to get a cheap flight out on a Friday evening, and an excellent deal on the Hilton at the airport.
 The next morning, it’s an easy journey on the Orlyval, a few stops on the RER train and then the tramway, and you find yourself right at the gates of the Show.
 And if your legs can stand it, you can spend Day 2, as I did, enjoying the sights of Paris, before taking an evening flight back to the UK.
 I spent the whole of the Saturday at Rétromobile, revelling in a vast array of some fabulous and fascinating machinery, as will be evidenced by this report.

 ALFA ROMEO